ADHD Assessment in Santa Monica, CA — Birth Feelings

 Birth Feelings

 Birth Feelings is a perinatal mental health practice in Santa Monica, California, led by Dr. Rebecca Branda, PsyD.
-We offer ADHD assessments, individual therapy, EMDR, and birth trauma support for women and mothers navigating the emotional landscape of pregnancy, postpartum, and parenthood.
+We offer comprehensive ADHD assessments, individual therapy, EMDR, and birth trauma support for women and mothers navigating the emotional landscape of pregnancy, postpartum, and parenthood.

 Whether you're processing a difficult birth, adjusting to motherhood, or finally getting answers about ADHD, this is a space where your whole story is honored and understood.